Didstopia/rust-server/README.md

 RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot)
 ```

+# Logging and rotating logs

+The image now supports log rotation, and all you need to do to enable it is to remove any `-logfile` arguments from your startup arguments.
+Log files will be created under `logs/` with the server identity and the current date and time.
+When the server starts up or restarts, it will move old logs to `logs/archive/`.

 # How to send or receive command to/from the server